Herxheim (archaeological site): Settlement

 The structures at Herxheim suggested that of a large village spanning up to 6 ha surrounded by a sequence of ovoid pits dug over a duration of several centuries.
 These pits eventually cut into one another, forming a triple, semi-circular enclosure ditch split into three sections.
 The way the pits were dug over such a length of time, in addition to their use, suggests a pre-determined layout.
 The structures within the enclosure eroded over time, and "yielded only a small number of settlement pits and a few graves".
 These pits were either trapezoidal or triangular in nature.

 Mass grave

 The enclosure ditches around the settlement comprise at least 80 ovoid pits containing the remains of humans and animals, and material goods such as pottery (some rare and high-quality), bone and stone tools, and "rare decorative artifacts".
 The remains of dogs, often found intact, were also recovered.

-The human remains were primarily shattered and dispersed within the pits, rarely intact or in anatomical position.
+The human remains and pottery were primarily shattered and dispersed within the pits, rarely intact or in anatomical position.
 Using a quantification process known as "minimum number of individuals" (MNI), researchers concluded that the site contained at least 500 individual humans ranging from newborns to the elderly.
 However, "since the area excavated corresponds to barely half the enclosure, we can assume that in fact more than 1000 individuals were involved".
 The deposition of the human remains occurred only within the final 50 years of occupation at the site.